Battle of Guilford Court House: Background

 On 19 February, Greene sent Lee's Legion on a reconnaissance mission south across the Dan.
 By then, according to author and historian John Buchanan, "Buford's Massacre inflamed rebel passions.
-Pyle's Massacre devastated Tory morale."
+Pyle's Massacre devastated Tory (Loyalist) morale."
 On 22 February Greene moved his army south across the Dan.
 On 25 February, forced to abandon Hillsborough, Cornwallis moved his camp to the south of Alamance Creek between the Haw River and the Deep River.
 Greene camped on the north side of the creek, within 15 mi of Cornwallis's camp.

 By 6 March Cornwallis's men suffered from hunger.
-His men plundered Tory and Patriot inhabitants, and desertions rose, forcing Cornwallis to seek a definitive battle with Greene.
+His men plundered local inhabitants regardless of their political allegiances, and desertions rose, forcing Cornwallis to seek a definitive battle with Greene.
 Cornwallis had lost almost 400 men through disease, desertion or death, reducing his strength to about 2,000 men.
 On 10 March Greene was joined by North Carolina militia, led by John Butler and Thomas Eaton, and Virginia militia, led by Robert Lawson.
 On 12 March Greene marched his army of about 4,440, 1,762 of whom were Continentals, to Guilford Court House.

 On 15 March Cornwallis, after learning of Greene's location, marched down the road from New Garden toward Guilford Court House.
 The advance guard of both armies met near the Quaker New Garden Meeting House, 4 mi west of Guilford Court House.
 Greene had sent Lee's Legion and William Campbell's Virginia riflemen to reconnoiter Cornwallis' camp.
 At 2 am the Patriots noticed Tarleton's movements, and at 4 am Lee's and Tarleton's men made contact.
 Tarleton started a retreat, while suffering a musket wound to the right hand, and as Lee pursued, Lee came in contact with the British Guards, who forced Lee to retreat.